-In this tutorial we will show you how to install AnyDesk on Debian 10.
+In this tutorial, we will show you how to install AnyDesk on Debian 10.
 For those of you who didn’t know, AnyDesk is the world’s most comfortable remote desktop application.
-Access all your programs, documents and files from anywhere, without having to entrust your data to a cloud service.
-You can say it’s an alternative of the TeamViewer, which is available free.
-Anydesk provides the faster remote connection than any other existing remote desktop application.
+Access all your programs, documents, and files from anywhere, without having to entrust your data to a cloud service.
+You can say it’s an alternative to the TeamViewer, which is available free.
+Anydesk provides a faster remote connection than any other existing remote desktop application.

 Install AnyDesk on Debian 10 Buster

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 sudo apt update sudo apt upgrade

 You can download it from its official website and install it on Debian operating systems: